simonehagey/orbdot/docs/source/model_fitting.rst

 4. Systemic Proper Motion Analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The :meth:`~orbdot.analysis.Analyzer.proper_motion` method computes and summarizes predicted transit timing variations (TTVs) and transit duration variations (TDVs) due to systemic proper motion.
+The :meth:`~orbdot.analysis.Analyzer.proper_motion` method calculates and summarizes upper limits for the transit variations that are expected due to the effects of systemic proper motion.

 .. code-block:: python

+    # run an assessment of the effects of systemic proper motion
     analyzer.proper_motion()

-It calls the following methods from the theory module:
+It calls the following methods from the :ref:`theory module <theory_module>`:

 .. autosummary::
    :nosignatures: